raimondo-ignizio/shifudo/README.md

 # Shifudo
-A WordPress theme developed for the WordPress project on Start2Impact
+A WordPress site developed for the WordPress project on Start2Impact